 NWI.com Blogs (short for "weblogs") are written by Northwest Indiana Times staff and selected members of Northwest Indiana and Illinois communities.
-The writing is not supervised by an editor, and readers are free to converse directly with the author (and other readers) in the comments below each post.
-If you have an idea for a blog and are interested in becoming a community blogger, please contact our online news staff.
+The writing is not supervised by an editor.
+If you have a comment on a post or an idea for a blog and are interested in becoming a community blogger, please contact our online news staff.

 Find exclusive coverage from The Times award-winning sportswriters that see, document and report on the Region's most talked-about sports.

 Follow The Times behind the scenes of Crusaders athletics.
 Get the scoop on everything from basketball to soccer to softball to the stats, standings and shenanigans of the Horizon League.

 Follow the RailCats live during home games and through all of the off-season activity that only the Northern League can cook up.

 Shore's Associate Publisher and Editor Pat Colander brings you up-to-date on what's going on in the Shore universe-evenings, weekends and all times in between issues.

 Columnist and features writer Jane Dunne never runs out of ideas when it comes to cooking for family, entertaining at home or dining out.

 As with Shorecast by Fran Smith, which appears regularly in Shore magazine, the 12 sun-signs are highlighted; here, the focus is on how every planetary move affects each of the 12 sun-signs.
 Its contents include specific-and fun-information that readers won't find anywhere else.